 Holly Shand is a regular Hub contributor on all things FPL and Footstock.
 She's been playing Fantasy Premier League for six seasons now, with two top 10k finishes and a further two top 100k finishes.
 Look out for her popular weekly Members article on Form vs Fixtures which will be back for Gameweek 2 but for now she brings us her analysis top five must-own FPL picks.

-The biggest hurdle to navigate at the start of this fantasy season is the Blank Gameweek 1 for Manchester City and Manchester United: two sides with fantasy assets who will be big contenders for the FPL picks of the season.
+No player is essential in FPL, but there are certainly an elite group of FPL picks who should never be far from your thoughts.The biggest hurdle to navigate at the start of this fantasy season is the Blank Gameweek 1 for Manchester City and Manchester United: two sides with fantasy assets who will be big contenders for the FPL picks of the season.
 Here are my top five.